Impostor Factory: Plot

 Overwhelmed with the realization that she could have died that day regardless of her health, Lynri decides to travel the world with Quincy, finally fulfilling a long-time goal of theirs.
 Upon returning home, Lynri learns that she is pregnant.
 Though Lynri is concerned with her disorder's possible effects on her and the unborn child, she and Quincy ultimately decide to go through with it.
 However, Lynri's condition suddenly becomes acute late into her pregnancy.
 She is forced to choose between giving birth prematurely to have a time-sensitive life-saving operation, or to postpone the operation to allow her child a healthy birth, which could possibly render the operation ineffective.
 Lynri chooses the former.

 Tobias Reynard is born prematurely to Lynri and Quincy.
-Consistently wheelchair-bound and on oxygen support, Tobias is raised with all the love that his family can give him, but ultimately dies of health complications as a young child.
+Unable to walk and on oxygen support, Tobias is raised with all the love that his family can give him, but ultimately dies of health complications as a young child.
 Heartbroken and guilt-ridden, Lynri and Quincy start drifting apart.
 Eventually, Lynri leaves Quincy without a word to return to work at the Foundation, having moved to its residential complex.
 She ignores Quincy's attempts to reconcile and devotes all her time to working on the memory interfacing technology.
 Many years later, one day prior to a product launch of the technology, Lynri decides to run another test on the device.
 She samples her own memories to recreate an early version of Quincy that would serve as a test character, thus explaining the version of Quincy that the player controls.

 Finished with observing Lynri's life story, Quincy returns to the simulation of the mansion where present-day Lynri explains that the murders he had observed earlier were errors in the simulation that she has been trying to correct.
 Quincy agrees to help her and Lynri briefly exits the simulation.
 When Lynri returns and Quincy finishes doing all the tasks she had set for him, they are both confronted by Faye.
 (Note: Faye first appeared in a previous instalment, Finding Paradise.)

 Lynri realizes through a conversation with Faye that she, too, is not the real 'Lynri', and that even her world is merely part of a recursive simulation.
 Other instances of Lynri have launched simulations of themselves on their own memory devices, who in turn then recursively launch more simulations of themselves.
 Faye informs them that the wider simulation has nearly grown too complex for the real-world computer to handle and that she had been killing Yu and Haynes in this layer to prevent the creation of new simulation layers.
 She also explains that she has been tasked with ending the entire simulation.
 However, before doing so, Faye tells the duo that this final simulation was allowed to run because its events closely followed that of reality outside the simulation.